7ritn/VaulTLS/README.md

 Users can only see certificates created for them.
 Only admins can create new certificates.
 User certificates can be downloaded through the web interface.

-The CA certificate to be integrated with your reverse proxy is available as a file at /app/data/ca.cert and as download via the API endpoint /api/certificates/ca/download.
+The current CA certificate to be integrated with your reverse proxy is available as a file at /app/data/ca/ca.cert and as download via the API endpoint /api/certificates/ca/download.

 Further API documentation is available at the endpoint /api